Gabrielle Patterson: Early life

 She was born in Maida Vale in London on 6 July 1905.
 She was the eldest of four children.
 Her father, Malcolm Burr, a mining engineer, earned his money as a teacher although his passion was insects.
 Her mother Clara Millicent Goode and her siblings moved with their father and she received an education in various European locations "including Paris, Berlin, Budapest, and Vienna".
 She became company secretary at her mother's family firm.

-She was not tall but she was well off so she was able to gain a pilots license and subsequently an instructors licence in 1931 in time for a flying event at Reading with other women pilots including Amy Johnson.
+She was not tall but she was well off so she was able to gain a pilots licence and subsequently an instructors licence in 1931 in time for a flying event at Reading with other women pilots including Amy Johnson.
 She did not court publicity but she did in time attract attention.

 Gabrielle Burr met her husband Arthur Patterson around the same time, and taught him to fly.
 They were married in June 1931 and their only child, a boy named Ian was born the following year.
 The couple both worked in airfields and bought a Miles Hawk plane.
 From May 1936 until August 1937 she was the instructor at the South Staffordshire Aero Club at the newly opened Walsall Airfield.
 Gabrielle Patterson earned a 'B' licence and began working as a commercial pilot for Silvertown Lubricants Ltd. then worked in sales management for Miles Aircraft Company, which was part owned by another pilot Maxine 'Blossom' Miles, who designed the Miles Hawk G-ACIZ aircraft which Patterson flew in the King's Cup Air Race in 1934.